Chirality-Induced Spin Currents in a Fermi Gas

-We report on the measurement of chirality-induced spin currents in a trapped, weakly interacting Fermi gas of $^6$Li atoms, confined in the combined potential of a cigar-shaped CO$_2$ laser trap and a magnetic bowl, Fig.~\ref{fig:trap}.
-A chiral spin texture (i.e., a spin spiral/twist) is created by simply displacing the center of the laser trap from the center of the magnetic bowl, which causes the coherently prepared spin medium to evolve into a twisted state.
-We show that the observed spin-selective spin current obeys a 1D driven oscillator equation, with an effective spin-dependent driving force that arises from s-wave scattering in the twisted medium.
+We directly observe chirality-induced spin currents in a trapped, weakly interacting Fermi gas of $^6$Li atoms, confined in the combined potential of a cigar-shaped CO$_2$ laser trap and a magnetic bowl, Fig.~\ref{fig:trap}.
+In contrast to chiral materials, where twist is structural, a chiral spin texture (i.e., a spin spiral/twist) is created in the cloud by simply displacing the center of the laser trap from the center of the magnetic bowl, which causes the coherently prepared spin medium to evolve into a twisted state.
+We show that the spin centers of mass obey a 1D driven oscillator equation, where an effective spin-dependent driving force arises from s-wave scattering in the twisted medium and is tunable from aperiodic to impulsive.

 The $^6$Li atoms are initially prepared in a $z$-polarized spin state $\ket{\uparrow}$.
-A short $\pi/2$ rf pulse then creates a pseudospin state, which we define to be $x$-polarized, $(\ket{\uparrow}+ \ket{\downarrow})/\sqrt{2}$, where $\ket{\uparrow}\,\ket{\downarrow}$ denote the two lowest hyperfine states, in order of increasing energy.
+A $0.5$ ms $\pi/2$ rf pulse then creates a pseudospin state~\cite{BW}, which we define to be $x$-polarized, $(\ket{\uparrow}+ \ket{\downarrow})/\sqrt{2}$, where $\ket{\uparrow}\,\ket{\downarrow}$ denote the two lowest hyperfine states, in order of increasing energy.
 A bias magnetic field $B_z$ (orthogonal to the trap axis $x$) both defines the quantization axis and controls spin-spin interactions by tuning the $\ket{\uparrow}$-$\ket{\downarrow}$ $s$-wave scattering length $a_s$.
 Key to the experiments is the curvature of $B_z(x)$, which creates a spin-dependent harmonic potential (i.e., a magnetic bowl) that confines the cloud along the $x$-axis, with negligible effect in the narrow transverse directions $y,z$.
 The CO$_2$ laser potential provides radial confinement and has a relatively short Rayleigh length, $\simeq 0.75$ mm, producing a spin-independent axial force that is comparable to that of the magnetic bowl.
 The center of the magnetic bowl is determined by fixed electromagnets, while the CO$_2$ laser focal point is easily translated to shift the center of the trapped atoms relative to that of the magnetic bowl.

-The net optical and magnetic axial potential $V_{\uparrow\downarrow}$ is
+The net optical and magnetic axial potential is